nivit/polybar-module-news/README.md

-# Polybar Module - News
+# Polybar Module - News & Podcasts

 ## Description
-This [polybar](https://github.com/jaagr/polybar) module displays RSS/Atom feeds,
-so you can read news in your browser by a simple click on the bar.
+This [polybar](https://github.com/jaagr/polybar) module displays news and podcast titles, so you can read/listen to them in your browser/audio|video player with a simple click on the bar.
-You can also find/choose a specific news by a menu (via rofi) opened by a keyboard shortcut.
+You can also search/choose a specific news/podcast through a menu (via [rofi](https://github.com/adi1090x/rofi)) opened by a keyboard shortcut.

 ## Screenshot